trilitech/tezos-developer-docs/docs/reference/style-guide.md

 - Tezos is decentralized.
 There is no official Tezos documentation, no official Tezos strategy, and no official entity in charge of Tezos.

-- Do not compare Tezos to other blockchains.
+- Do not compare Tezos to other specific blockchains.
+You can say that Tezos has advantages over other blockchains, but don't say that Tezos is better than or does  things differently from another specific blockchain.

 - Use "tez" to describe the currency instead of "XTZ" unless there is a specific reason to use the ISO code/ticker symbol "XTZ," such as in accounting systems, exchange rates with other currencies, and anything that needs a standardized code.